-Reference (1) — you will need to initiate the process through the online application by entering the name and email address of one references.
-Upon submission of your application, an email will be sent to each reference requesting they complete a brief online recommendation regarding your commitment for success in an online program.
+Reference (1) — you will need to initiate the process through the online application by entering the name, email address, and mailing address of one reference.
+Upon submission of your application, an email will be sent to the reference requesting they complete a brief online recommendation regarding your commitment for success in an online program.
 Please inform all recommenders they must submit the form in order for your application to be complete.

 Résumé — Upload a one- to two-page résumé highlighting your full-time employment and/or military experience to the online application.